Sexual Penetration without Consent

 Consent can be withdrawn at any time and silence or a lack of resistance does not classify as consent.
 This interpretation is known as “affirmative consent”, which you can read more about here.

 Because of its seriousness, this offence carries severe penalties.
-The maximum penalty for sexual penetration without consent is 20 years imprisonment and harsher sentences may be applied if there are aggravating circumstances.
+The maximum penalty for sexual penetration without consent is 14 years imprisonment.
+If circumstances of aggravation are alleged, then the maximum penalty increases to 20 years imprisonment.

 How can a lawyer help?